A Modern Fairytale

 “This one,” I insist, pushing forward a black and white photograph.

 It is one of perhaps a handful of images which shows my mother as a baby.
 This picture is taken on the same day as the death portrait.
 (Perhaps at the very moment when Peter is fishing the burning papers from the fire, scarring his hands forever.)
 In this photograph, a teenaged Anne wears the black clothes of a widow, a field and an unpainted wood façade her backdrop.
 Do you recognize it?
 Yes, that is the same church where Anne and Nester were married less than two years before.
 Anne, not yet twenty and pregnant with her second child, has come here today as a widow.

 But in this single moment, she is not focused on the final end to a marriage she entered with such blazing hopes.
 She is not weeping and distraught (though she has these moments as well).
 In this instant she is focused quietly on her future, for though uncertain, it is there.
 Anne’s dark eyes are not on the camera, but on the tiny girl beside her: her daughter, Lorretta - clothed in a beautiful white dress and bonnet – fit more for a celebration of survival, than a mournful expression of death.

 Through the winter’s chill, sunshine glitters on the snowy fields, a promise of spring no matter how distant.
 And despite everything Anne has endured, even with the grief and suffering, in this final image, she smiles, her face upturned to greet the sun’s rays.

 Enter your email address to receive notifications for author Danika Stone

-You have been added to the notification list for author Danika Stone
+Confirmation link sent to your email to add you to notification list for author Danika Stone